Asymptotic stability and cut-off phenomenon for the underdamped Langevin dynamics: Introduction

 Thermodynamic quantities are averages of given observables against the stationary distribution of~\eqref{eq:Langevin_intro}.
 They capture the characteristics of the system at equilibrium and offer numerous applications in biology, chemistry and materials science.
 However, the computation of such quantities poses a certain number of computational challenges.
-In fact, direct numerical integration is in general very difficult when the number of particles $N$ is large and thus the space dimension when computing integrals against the stationary distribution.
+In fact, direct numerical integration is in general very difficult when the space dimension is large, or equivalently when the number of particles $N$ is large, when computing integrals against the stationary distribution.
 This is why stochastic approaches are generally preferred and consist in computing the time-average of the observable.
 Using the ergodicity of~\eqref{eq:Langevin_intro}, such time averages shall converge to the expected thermodynamic limit.
-However, the speed of convergence relies heavily on how fast the process~\eqref{eq:Langevin_intro} converges to its stationary distribution.
-Therefore, one area of research is to understand the dependency of this speed of convergence to equilibrium in the low temperature regime, i.e. $\beta^{-1}$ goes to $0$.
-In the current article, we completely solve this problem by verifying the so-called the cut-off phenomenon for the underdamped Langevin processes under a suitable reasonable condition on the vector field $F$.
+For a recount on the statistical error made by the associated Monte-Carlo method we refer to~\cite[Section 2.3.1]{LelRouSto10} for instance.
+However, the associated speed of convergence relies heavily on how fast the process~\eqref{eq:Langevin_intro} converges to its stationary distribution.
+Therefore, one area of research is to understand the speed of convergence to equilibrium in the low temperature regime, i.e. $\beta^{-1}$ goes to $0$.
+In the current article, we completely solve this problem by verifying the so-called cut-off phenomenon for the underdamped Langevin dynamics under a suitable and reasonable condition on the vector field $F$.